metabase/metabase/docs/questions/query-builder/expressions/countif.md

 ## Conditional count by group

-In general, to get a conditional count for a category or group, you'll:
+In general, to get a conditional count for a category or group, such as the number of inactive subscriptions per plan, you'll:

-1. Write a `CountIf` formula with your conditions.
+1. Write a `CountIf` expression with your conditions.
 2. Add a [**Group by**](../../query-builder/introduction.md#summarizing-and-grouping-by) column in the query builder.

+Using the sample data:

 | ID  | Plan        | Active Subscription |
 |-----|-------------| --------------------|